ils94/LOTROToSpeech/Tutorial/Files/installing.md

 You can download Tesseract from this [link](https://github.com/UB-Mannheim/tesseract/wiki)

-Then, I HIGHLY recommend you to download getNPCNames Plugin.
+There is a very nice tutorial teaching how to install Tesseract on Windows by [linuxhint](https://linuxhint.com/install-tesseract-windows/)

+Download and install getNPCNames Plugin.
 This Plugin is VERY NECESSARY to dynamically choose the proper voice model for the NPCs based on their gender.

 Link: [Thanking again dt192 for this plugin!](https://github.com/ils94/LOTROToSpeech/blob/master/Helpful%20Stuffs/Plugins/Dt192.zip)